David-12344/Hospital-Website/README.md

 # Hospital-Website
-The HTML and front end was handled by David while the python code and backend was handled by Pius
+The HTML, CSS and front end was handled by David while the python code and backend was handled by Pius